wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 title: Six months of CDK
 ---

-Last year in August I started a new job.
+Last August I started a new job.
 I joined a team of engineers building cloud infrastructure using the Amazon Web Services (AWS) Cloud Development Kit (CDK) TypeScript library.
 I have had extensive experience building on AWS, but I haven't used this tool professionally.
 The following six months I learned not only how to use the CDK but also how AWS thinks about infrastructure as code in general.

 In this article, I describe my experience with the CDK and I will argue that, if you can, you should prefer the CDK to any other tool when building cloud